How to Build Your Leadership Image

 Many executives struggle with their authenticity as leaders, especially when dealing with those outside their inner circles.
 They often feel such a strong need to maintain their executive leadership image that it becomes the main obstacle to their authenticity.
 They are unsure how to be genuine leaders and, at the same time, work on crafting their image.

-Revealing your personality and humanness is a far better sign of effective leadership.
+Revealing your personality and humanness is a far better sign of effective leadership and makes you more likely to influence people.

 6 Tips for Building Your Leadership Image